Lim Hock Siew: Release from detention

 He was released from political detention on 6 September 1982 and was Singapore’s second-longest-serving political prisoner after Chia Thye Poh.
 After his release, Lim repeatedly called for the abolition of the Internal Security Act (ISA).

 In 1980, Amnesty International issued a public statement naming Lim as a "prisoner of conscience."

 In September 2011, together with 15 former ISA detainees, he issued two joint statements calling for the abolition of the Act and the setting up of an independent Commission of Inquiry to investigate the allegations made against ISA detainees.
 Lim also sued book publisher Editions Didier Millet, the National Library Board, Peter Lim and Tien Wah Press in 2011 over a news item in a book, Chronicle Of Singapore: Fifty Years Of Headline News (1959-2009).

 Medical career

-After his release from detention, Lim worked at the Rakyat Clinic (人民药房) along Balestier Road as a general practitioner, together with Dr Abu Bakar.
+After his release from detention, Lim worked at the Rakyat Clinic (人民药房) along Balestier Road as a general practitioner, together with Dr Mohd Abu Bakar.
 He not only dispensed free medicine for poor patients, but also gave them transport money to go home.

 Personal life

 Lim was the second of ten children of a fishmonger.

-Lim married Dr Beatrice Chen in October 1961 and their only son was born in 1962.
+Lim married Dr Beatrice Chen Tsung Mong (1932–2025) in October 1961 and their only son, Lim Yue Wen, was born in 1962.